JeyDi/Python-Skeleton/{{cookiecutter.project_type}}/__cc_fastAPI/{{cookiecutter.directory_name}}/README.md

 - Celery job monitoring with flower
 - Grafana and Prometheus integration with Celery and Flower
 - RabbitMQ Integration (not tested yet)
+- Caching system with Redis async
+- Caching system with Memcached async

 ### Features to be done
 - FastAPI Web socket